-The Department has 13 fulltime faculty members, approximately 25 graduate students, and approximately 220 undergraduate majors.
+The Department has 15 full time faculty members, approximately 25 graduate students, and approximately 220 undergraduate majors.
 The size of our classes is small and thus the faculty will get to know you as a person.
 You will have many opportunities to develop very beneficial relationships with the faculty at Emporia State University.
 Many students engage in some type of research experience working with a faculty member, either on the faculty member's ongoing research or on a research project of your own design.
 The faculty are committed to helping you to become a life-long learner, to helping you with career and educational opportunities after graduating from Emporia State and, in general, to showing you the joys of exploring biology.

 Not all instruction will be in the classroom.
 Both field and laboratory work will be emphasized.
 You will have the opportunity to participate in many field trips, which are an integral part of all field courses.
 Emporia State University utilizes four natural areas which are under the supervision of the Department of Biological Sciences.
 Many other habitats are located within a short distance of Emporia, such as the Neosho and Cottonwood Rivers and their tributaries, deciduous forests and flood plains, and forested limestone ledges.
-In addition, various faculty members continue to offer extended field courses in The Bahamas and Mexico.
+In addition, various faculty members continue to offer extended field courses in The Bahamas.

 In addition to regular class trips, faculty and students attend scientific meetings, such as the Kansas Academy of Sciences, Southwestern Association of Naturalists, National Science Teachers Association, American Institute for Biological Sciences, Central Plains Society of Mammalogists and the American Society of Microbiology.